All men are created equal. All Islands are not.

 Preferred Accommodation: Zanzi Resort

-Prison Island is one of Zanzibar’s most popular bucket list items and allows you the chance to escape for some piece and quiet.
-After earning its name as the former prison for slaves, Prison Island is now dedicated to endangered (giant) Aldabra Tortoises, aging up to 180 years old.
+Prison Island is one of Zanzibar’s most frequented sites.
+Earning its name as the former prison for slaves, Prison Island is now dedicated to endangered Aldabra Tortoises, aging up to 180 years old.
 The day begins with a 20 minute Dhow cruise from Stone Town.
-Once on Prison Island, you’ll tour the historic grounds and spend time petting and feeding the tortoises.
+Shortly after arrival, you’ll tour the historic grounds and spend time petting and feeding the tortoises.
 After exploring the grounds of the prison, you then have the option to snorkel in the crystal clear waters of Zanzibar or go for a swim and relax on the white sand beach surrounding the island.

-Tracing the steps of the past is one of the many highlights while discovering Stone Town.
-With many buildings and ports that reflects the urban flair of East Africa, Stone Town is a melting pot of various elements from the African, Arabic, Indian and European cultures and truly symbolizes the heart of Zanzibar.
+With many buildings and ports reflecting the urban flair of East Africa, Stone Town is a melting pot of various elements from the African, Arabic, Indian and European culture.
 Winding alleys, bustling bazaars, and children playing in rain puddles, while mothers gossip and fathers laugh over board games, is living proof that Stone Town is not just a destination, but a real community where people live, work, and play.

 Stone Town comes to life at night at the Forodhani Night Food Market where both locals and travelers alike come together to sample some authentic Zanzibar delicacies by local chefs.